hydro-naut/CE605A/README.md

 # CE605A: PROBABILITY AND STATISTICS FOR CIVIL ENGINEERS

-This repository contains all my solutions to the python projects for the course CE605A: PROBABILITY AND STATISTICS FOR CIVIL ENGINEERS at IIT Kapur Odd Sem 2020
+This repository contains all my solutions to the python projects for the course CE605A: PROBABILITY AND STATISTICS FOR CIVIL ENGINEERS at IIT Kapur 1st_Sem_2020

 Following are the questions: